 Strokkur - one of Iceland's most beautiful and active geysers, erupting every 7-10 minutes.

 Weather can be problematic for outdoor adventurers in Iceland, as conditions can change rapidly.
-High winds can whip up seemingly out of nowhere, and precipitation and cold can quickly create icy conditions.
+High winds can whip up seemingly out of nowhere, with the rain and cold can quickly create icy conditions for hiking and driving.
 Glaciers, waterfalls, ice caves and glacial rivers may also make outdoor trekking dangerous, as can rough terrain.

-Anyone planning to hike or backpack should practice the standard safety protocols before embarking: tell someone where you're going; pack proper equipment and safety gear, including items to alert someone you are in danger or stranded; check the weather report; and stay on designated trails.
+Anyone planning to hike or backpack should practice the standard safety protocols before embarking: tell someone where you're going; pack proper equipment and safety gear, including items to alert someone you are in danger or stranded; check the weather reports and alerts on volcanic activity and earthquakes; and stay on designated trails.
 While Iceland's hospitals are considered good quality, they are spread out over the country, meaning injured and sick patients may need to travel far to get medical attention.

 Weather is listed as a top concern by recent tourists to Iceland.
-Even the brightest of days can quickly turn brrr-level cold.
+Even the brightest of days can quickly turn brrr-level cold or dark with poor visibility.

-The greater danger is that precipitation and wind can come unexpectedly, which poses problems for people doing outdoor activities or driving in remote areas without supplies.
-Water can be as unpredictable as the weather.
-Dyrholaey Beach near Vik often has huge rough waves that come out of nowhere.
-People have died here and elsewhere along the powerful coastal waters.
-Vik often is in danger of flash flooding as well.
+The greater danger is that rain and wind can appear unexpectedly, which poses problems for people doing outdoor activities or driving in remote areas without supplies.

-While it's not a danger per se, Iceland's extreme periods of darkness and light can disrupt travelers' bio rhythms and make for an unpleasant trip where you're up all night thanks to persistent sunshine.
+While it's not a life threatening danger, Iceland's extreme periods of darkness and light can disrupt travelers' bio rhythms and make for an unpleasant trip where you're up all night thanks to persistent sunshine.
 Those prone to seasonal affective disorder may struggle with the 20 hours of darkness that descend upon this northern country in December.

 But the upside of the long periods of daily sunshine, is that you are treated to some of the most spectacular sunsets around midnight.